ffiondavies/Datacamp/CourseOutline.md

 **Lesson 3.**

 Objective:
-Learner will demonstrate using controlled iterations
+Learner will be able to demonstrate using controlled iterations

 Description: